alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v1/Slides.md

 - And many other things...

 ---

-# UI Data Stream
+# Typical Real-time UI Data Flow

 ![bg brightness:0.2](./img/Flow1.jpg)

-UI &larr; Client &larr; API &larr; Services &larr; DB & other storages
+**Reads:** UI &larr; Client &larr; API &larr; Services &larr; DB & other storages **Updates**:
+- Client must subscribe to (and unsubscribe from!) domain events (error prone)
+- These events must be transformed to UI model changes (breaks DRY)
+- The UI displaying these models must be updated
+- Server-side code must implement event sourcing / CQRS
+- ... a lot more ...

+### But the main downside is:
+Your client becomes implicitly dependent on the server-side change processing logic.
+It accumulates more and more knowledge of which models & parts of the UI are impacted by which changes.

 ---